openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ## Using Attributes to Inflict Damage

-Combat in *Open Legend* is a swirl of action rolls as blades clash, traps spring, lightning forks, and arrows fly.
+Combat in *Open Legend* is a swirl of action rolls as blades clash, traps spring, lightning forks, and lasers fly.
 However, because of the free-form nature of storytelling in *Open Legend*, you may not always know what attributes can be used to make attacks.

 ### Always

 Some attributes can pretty much always be used to deal damage.
 These include Might, Agility, Energy, and Entropy.
-These are the standards for swinging mauls, slinging arrows, raining fire, draining life force, and so on.
+These are the standards for swinging mauls, shooting guns, raining fire, draining life force, and so on.

 ### Sometimes